tableau/mobile-app-bootstrap-cordova/README.md

 `$ chmod a+x /hooks/after_prepare/010_add_platform_class.js`
 4. Add the ionic iOS framework to the project:
 `$ ionic platform add ios`
+5. Run the following command to generate icons and splash screens:
+ `$ ionic resources`
-5. Build the app for the iOS platform:
+6. Build the app for the iOS platform:
 `$ ionic build ios`
-6. Run the simulator:
+7. Run the simulator:
 `$ ionic emulate ios --target='XYZ' -l -c -s`
 The flags set up a live reload server so that saved changes in the HTML, CSS, and JavaScript in the www folder will reflect in the app.
-You may be prompted to select an address to run the simulator on.
+You may be prompted to select an address to run the emulator on.
 Selecting any of the options is fine.
-You may need to refresh the simulator by entering the command 'r' if the app appears partially blank after updating.
-Substitute 'XYZ' in the above command with an installed simulator.
+You may need to refresh the emulator by entering the command 'r' if the app appears partially blank after updating.
+Substitute 'XYZ' in the above command with an installed emulator.
 You can see the emulators that are available by running the following command from the root folder of the project:
-`$ ./platforms/ios/cordova/lib/list-emulator-images`
+`$ cordova run --list`

 ## Deploying on a Device
 Open `platforms/ios/TableauSampleApp.xcodeproj`.
 This will open Xcode.
 Plug in the target device with a USB cable.
 In Terminal, run: